-3 Public Law 106-76 specifically requested that NPS evaluate natural, cultural, recreational, and scenic resources within and surrounding the NRA.
+['] Public Law 106- 76 specifically requested that NPS evaluate natural, cultural, recreational, and scenic resources within and surrounding the NRA.

-Impact Topics Alternative 1: No Action (Continuation of Existing Conditions) Alternative 2: Proposed Action other types of land use, such as high- density housing, high-rise buildings, large parking areas, utility towers, and mining operations on private lands surrounding the NRA could have a long-term major adverse impact on the scenic resources in the area.
+Impact Topics Alternative 1: No Action (Continuation of Existing Conditions) Alternative 2: Proposed Action The potential for future development and other types of land use, such as highdensity housing, high-rise buildings, large parking areas, utility towers, and mining operations on private lands surrounding the NRA could have a long-term major adverse impact on the scenic resources in the area.
 The scenic resource is considered to be a key resource for enjoyment of the NRA.
-Therefore, there could also be a long-term major adverse impact on visitor enjoyment and appreciation of an otherwise nationally significant and spectacular geological and natural landscape setting. visitor enjoyment and appreciation of the NRA and its surroundings due to incompatible development and land use, such as high-density housing, high-rise buildings, large parking areas, utility towers, and mining operations, within the COA.
+Therefore, there could also be a long-term major adverse impact on visitor enjoyment and appreciation of an otherwise nationally significant and spectacular geological and natural landscape setting. impacts on scenic resources, and the resultant long-term major adverse impact on visitor enjoyment and appreciation of the NRA and its surroundings due to incompatible development and land use, such as high-density housing, high-rise buildings, large parking areas, utility towers, and mining operations, within the COA.
 This is because the actions proposed in this alternative would be on a volunteer, or willing basis on the part of the private sector.
 However, if the actions proposed in Alternative 2 are implemented, and the tools and concepts of partnership, cooperation, and conservation are truly enacted, then there would be long-term major and beneficial impacts on the scenic resources.
 This would result in a long-term major beneficial impact on visitor enjoyment, experience, and appreciation of the NRA and its surroundings.
 Interpretation and Educational Opportunities Within the NRA, interpretive services and educational programs would continue as currently managed.
 Moderate to high development potential on land adjacent to the NRA (Land Units C [Gunnison River COA] and E [Sapinero/Blue Mesa COA]) could have long-term negligible to minor adverse impacts on future opportunities for expanded interpretive services and educational programs.
-Beneficial impacts to interpretive and educational opportunities would result from COA landowners' participation in partnerships with NPS, and implementation of resource conservation tools.
+Beneficial impacts to interpretive and educational opportunities would result from COA landowners' participation in partner- ships with NPS, and implementation of resource conservation tools.
 Benefits would be greatest in those areas with the potential for trail access to new interpretive and scenic overlooks, including Land Units A (CO 92 COA) and E (Sapinero/Blue Mesa COA).
-This would also provide the opportunity for facilitated access to overlooks of unique geologic formations such as the Curecanti Needle, resulting in long-term minor to moderate beneficial impacts.
-Land Units B (Blue Mesa Reservoir) and C (Gunnison River COA) would provide interpretive opportunities associated with a long distance trail connection to Riverway and Gunnison, and opportunities for access for the mobility impaired, school programs, and Night Sky viewing, resulting in long- term moderate beneficial impacts.
-Land Unit E (Sapinero/Blue Mesa COA) would provide opportunity for a joint- agency managed visitor center facility with direct access for visitors from US 50, resulting in a long-term moderate to major benefit.
-(Provision of such a visitor center, as well as other recreational and interpretive opportunities suggested in Alternative 2,
+This would also provide the oppor- tunity for facilitated access to overlooks of unique geologic formations such as the Curecanti Needle, resulting in long-term minor to moderate beneficial impacts.
+Land Units B (Blue Mesa Reservoir) and C (Gunnison River COA) would provide inter- pretive opportunities associated with a long distance trail connection to Riverway and Gunnison, and opportunities for access for the mobility impaired, school programs, and night sky viewing, resulting in longterm moderate beneficial impacts.
+Land Unit E (Sapinero/Blue Mesa COA) would provide opportunity for a jointagency managed visitor center facility with direct access for visitors from US 50, resulting in a long-term moderate to major benefit.
+(Provision of such a visitor center, as well as other recreational and interpretive oppor- tunities suggested in Alternative 2, would depend on a new General Management Plan or Implementation Plan for the NRA.)